CFP106022206/Group-07/Readme.md

 ## Scientific Research <br/>
 ### Research for the relation between distance and destruction time <br/>
 1. Calculate the destruction time for the small body for distance from 1000 to 6000.
 2. Plot the result and analyze their relation.
+Fit with y = a * t ^ b + c.
 ![image](https://github.com/CFP106022206/Group-07/blob/master/final_linear.png)
 <br/>
 <br/>